Table of Contents

 - Example: Find the longest substring with at most

-distinct characters. - Approach: Expand the window by moving
+kdistinct characters. - Approach: Expand the window by moving

-when the condition is violated, and track the optimal result.
+right, shrink it by movingleftwhen the condition is violated, and track the optimal result.

 How It Works: General Approach